pattobrien/sidecar/packages/sidecar/README.md

 > This is an experimental package which is expected to change slightly (but frequently) until an official 0.1.0 release.
 However, the core architecture of Sidecar has been designed around the official ```package:analyzer```, and therefore any rule packages you may want to experiment with will be easy to port over to any updated APIs.

+> Functionality is currently only confirmed on machines running MacOS.

 ## Motivation